chiropractic adjustment for back pain

 Key takeaway: With the expansion of chiropractic philosophy, the profession sought a balance between foundational vitalistic values and the emerging dominance of evidence-based medicine.

-Innovations in Chiropractic Techniques
+Innovations In Chiropractic Techniques

 From its inception, chiropractic has always been hands-on, literally.
-Daniel David Palmer’s initial manual adjustment technique set the precedent for a myriad of methods that would follow.
+DD Palmer’s initial manual adjustment technique set the precedent for a myriad of methods that would follow.
 These traditional hands-on approaches, predicated on feel and intuition, became known as “diversified technique,” but innovation did not stop there.
 Instrument-assisted adjustments, such as the Activator Method, provided an alternative to manual manipulation with the use of hand-held devices.

-Technological advances in the late 20th century allowed for the integration of computerized analysis into chiropractic care, such as surface electromyography (sEMG) and digital motion X-rays.
+Technological advances in the late 20th century allowed for the integration of computerized analysis into chiropractic care, such as surface electromyography (sEMG) and digital motion x-rays.
 Scientific studies supported the development of these methods while ensuring efficacy and patient safety.

 Chiropractic techniques have diversified dramatically since Palmer’s day, with practitioners often tailoring adjustments to individual patient needs and advancing science.